reuteras/dfirws/README.md

 ## Requirements

 You need to have git and rclone installed to download files and resources.
+7-zip and Python 3.10 must also be installed.
 Install with

 ```
 winget install 7zip.7zip
 winget install Git.Git
+winget install Python.Python.3.10
 winget install Rclone.Rclone
 ```